 It becomes harder to let somebody down once you’ve established a rapport.

 Get your finances in place and line up experienced professionals, such as a conveyancer and mortgage broker, to advise you.
 And keep a record of all correspondence.

 Being organised enables the process to move along more speedily, meaning there's less chance of things going wrong.

 3. Get involved

 If you discover that someone in the chain has pulled out because of money issues, you could try getting everyone in the chain to agree to a lower sale price.

 4. Ask your seller to rent

-If the seller of the home you want has lost the home they want to buy and is telling you they're stuck, ask them if they would consider moving out anyway to a rented home or with friends and family.
-You could even offer to give them a few months' rent in cash as a sweetener.
+If the seller of the home you want has lost the home they want to buy and is telling you they're stuck, it's worth asking if they might consider renting in the short term, so that the sale can still go through.

 This would put them in a stronger position when it comes to finding their next home, since they won't be dependent on a sale to secure it.